daxianji007/Samples-test/Samples/ActivitySensor/README.md

   samplefwlink: http://go.microsoft.com/fwlink/p/?LinkId=620478
 --->

-# Activity detection sensor sample - this is master
+# Activity detection sensor sample - this is master!!

 Shows how to use the [ActivitySensor](https://msdn.microsoft.com/library/windows/apps/windows.devices.sensors.activitysensor.aspx) class to interact with the activity detection functionality on the system.